 Most of it was obscured by a jaunty bowler hat, tipped and tilted to hide her eyes and nose, but beneath the brim of her hat, I could see the deathly pale skin of her face and a grin that sent shivers down my spine.
 It was wide – too wide – with entirely too many teeth.
 A smile is meant to be an expression of warmth, it’s meant to feel welcoming and benevolent.
 But the look on this woman’s face oozed malice, it felt much like the sort of glee I’d expect from a snake as it corners a rat.

 However, the thing that startled me most was that she had a third arm sprouting from her back, curled up and over her head like a scorpion’s tail.
 It was longer than any arm should be, and the hand only had three fingers, like a claw.
 It was pointed straight at me and as I swore in dismay and stumbled sideways it seemed to track my movement.

 I stood staring at the creepy figure for a few seconds, trying to get my head around the situation.
 She just stood there in the corner, grinning back.

-Finally I realised that this was just another of my hallucinations and breathed an audible sigh of relief.
+Finally I realized that this was just another of my hallucinations and breathed an audible sigh of relief.

-One of the tricks I’ve picked up over the months of suffering with Charles Bonnet Syndrome is to break the line of vision toward whichever stimulus is causing my brain to interpret the images into the hallucination.
+One of the tricks I’ve picked up over the months of suffering from Charles Bonnet Syndrome is to break the line of vision toward whichever stimulus is causing my brain to interpret the images into the hallucination.
 Think of it like restarting a faulty computer, how refreshing the system debugs it.
-To this end I close my eyes and count to five, then when I reopen them, the hallucination is gone.
+To this end I close my eyes and count to five.
+Then, when I reopen them, the hallucination is gone.